-Select Legacy to boot the computer using a Legacy device installed on the serverboard.
+Select Enabled to enable Option ROM support to boot the computer using a device installed on the slot specified by the user.
 The options are Legacy and EFI.

 Onboard LAN1 Option ROM/Onboard LAN2 Option ROM/Onboard Video Option ROM